capiotsoftware/rat/README.md

 In itself, RAT is not a new framework.
 It's a simple code generator that generates [mocha](https://mochajs.org) test cases from a simple JSON file.

 ## Pre-requisites
-`npm install -g winston chai mocha supertest`
+`npm install -g log4js chai mocha supertest`

 ## Installation
 `npm i -g https://github.com/capiotsoftware/rat.git`